akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 ..............

-To benefit from the grid component (which comes natively with filtering and sorting), you must define a datagridmanager
+To benefit from the grid component (which comes natively with filtering and sorting), a datagrid manager must be defined:

 .. code-block:: php